elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/rest-parameters-and-spread-syntax.md

 ---

-### Can you use the rest parameter in conjunction with predefined arguments in JavaScript functions?
+### Can you use the rest parameter with predefined arguments in JavaScript functions?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, you can mix predefined parameters with the rest parameter in JavaScript functions.
 There is a limit to its use in the form of the order of arguments.
-Predefined parameters must precede the rest parameter, or it will result in an error.
-The best way to remember this is to “Rest at the end”.
+Predefined parameters must precede the rest parameter, or it may result in an error.
+The best way to remember this is to "Rest at the end".
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />